tomjakubowski/tardex/README.md

 # tardex

-A Rust crate to quickly look up a file's contents and metadata in a tarball using its path.
+A Rust crate to access a file's contents and metadata in a tarball using its path.
 It's a "tarball index".

+## Why?

+The [`tar`](https://lib.rs/crates/tar) crate provides an extensive API but accessing entries is slightly awkward.
+It:

+  * requires mutable access to the `Archive`.
+  * requires accessing the entries in order each time, not randomly.

+Tardex is just a less featureful alternative interface tuned for a particular use case, built atop it.

 ## Anticipated features